 would not be a CALS publication) and have the publication reviewed from an outside source.

-- The Associate Director gives final approval for publication and distribution to the Publications
+The EPE gives final approval for publication and distribution to the CALS CCT.

-- Publication is posted to the Web and the URL is sent to the author and Extension.
+The publication is published in the online publication system and the URL is sent to the author and Extension.

-- Associate Director initiates a review every two to five years (depending upon publication content)
+EPE initiates a review every two to five years (depending upon publication’s content) for content accuracy and relevance.

 collaborate on an update.